-The Southern Pacific is shown running from Yuma, across Arizona with a line splitting off at Deming, and extending to Frontera and Fort Bliss.
-The main line continues on to Albuquerque, where it meets the Atlantic and Pacific, which shows a western terminus just beyond Pueblo, and a tentative route to California is shown.
+The Southern Pacific is shown running from Yuma, across Arizona with a line splitting off at Deming and extending to Frontera and Fort Bliss.
+The main line continues on to Albuquerque, where it meets the Atlantic & Pacific, which shows a western terminus just beyond Pueblo and a tentative route to California.
 Several branches continue on to Colorado.

 Many towns, counties, camps, forts and other landmarks are shown.

 O. W. Gray was a publishing firm based in Philadelphia.
 Later, they published as O. W. Gray & Son.
 They published atlases in the late nineteenth century.
 Gray's National Atlas was one of the most successful commercial ventures of the 1870s and one of the last to employ hand coloring on maps.